dgtoan/CycleGAN_selfie2anime/README.md

 ```
 python train.py
 ```
-This command will start a training session using the images of dataset directory.
 You are free to change hyperparameters and configurations in ```config.py```

-Both generators and discriminators weights will be saved under the *output/run/weights* directory.

 You can view the training progress and live output images by running ```tensorboard --logdir output/run/tensorboard``` in another terminal and opening [http://localhost:6006/](http://localhost:6006/) in your browser.